Stock Analysis on Net

 Invested Capital

-Invested capital showed a consistent upward trend, increasing from 27,256 million USD in 2020 to 36,107 million USD in early 2025.
-This steady increase indicates ongoing investments or asset accumulation over the observed periods.
+Invested capital showed a general upward trajectory, increasing from 27,256 million USD in 2020 to 36,107 million USD in 2025.
+The growth was steady, with minor fluctuations around 30,000 million USD in 2021 to 2023, followed by significant increases in 2024 and 2025.
+This increase points to expanded asset base or capital investment over the period.

 Economic Profit